Four Lions: Box office

 Despite an initial release on just 115 screens across the UK, the film was successful at the box office on its opening weekend, generating the highest site average of all the new releases (£5,292) and making a total of £609,000.
 According to the Official Top 10 UK Film Chart (7–9 May 2010), Four Lions was placed at sixth, behind Iron Man 2, Furry Vengeance, A Nightmare on Elm Street, Hot Tub Time Machine and The Back-up Plan.
 Due to its popularity, Optimum Releasing increased the number of screens showing the film to 200.

 As of 8 August 2010, Four Lions grossed £2,932,366 at the UK box office.
 As of 2013, Four Lions worldwide gross was $6,149,356.

 Accolades

 Time magazine rated the film as among Top 10 movies of 2010.

 Two lead actors, Kayvan Novak and Nigel Lindsay, were nominated for Best Comedy Performance in Film at the British Comedy Awards 2010.
 Kayvan Novak went on to win the award, thanking all his "brothers", referring to his fellow actors in Four Lions.

-At the BAFTAs in 2011, Morris won the award for Outstanding Debut by a British Writer, Director or Producer, with the film also receiving a nomination for Outstanding British Film.
+At the 64th British Academy Film Awards, Morris won the BAFTA Award for Outstanding British Debut, with the film also receiving a nomination for Outstanding British Film.